What Is SEO?

 There are two different ways for your website to appear in a search engine.
 One is through organic rankings (highlighted in green) and the other is through paid results (highlighted in red).

-With paid results Google will feature your ad as a highlighted listing on the first page, this is paid for on a pay per click (PPC) basis.
+With paid results Google will feature your ad as a highlighted listing on the first page with a small ‘Ad’ wording next to the results, this is paid for on a pay per click (PPC) basis.
 Organic rankings are the listings you see on the main part of a search engines results page which are achieved through a number of SEO techniques, including optimising your website and quality linking.
 The search engine will look at these elements and rank your site for specific keyphrases that it thinks your website is most relevant for.
 They are called organic because they appear ‘naturally’ in the search results and are not paid for.

 Both organic and paid listings achieve different results.
 Organic rankings are easy to maintain whereas once you stop paying for PPC, your listings are removed.
 Organic listings also receive over 90% of all click throughs on a results page, so you’ll get far more people clicking through to your website than you would with paid listings.

 Users usually only click on the top 3 organic search results because they think that they most relate to their query.
 By ranking in one of these top three spots, your website will receive 58.4% of clicks from the results page.

 A number one organic ranking will receive a CTR (click-through rate) of 36.4%, a number two ranking has a CTR of 12.5% and number three has a CTR of 9.5%.
 Appearing in Google’s number one position will give you the same amount of traffic as it would if your site was ranked in the second, third, fourth and fifth position combined.